 Stop Overcooking Pork

 Pigs really do get a raw deal.
 Two major religions prohibit eating them.
 They stutter and are filthy on TV.
 They are notoriously bad builders who are often attacked by big bad wolves and angry birds.
-They are synonymous with gluttony.
-If any animal needed a public relations makeover, this is it.
+They are synonymous with gluttony If any animal needed a public relations makeover, this is it.

 Perhaps the worst atrocity happens after they die.
 Their deliciousness is cooked out of them in restaurants as guests insist that they be burnt to the beginning stages of jerky-hood.
 Fear and long held myths have prevented some people from ever having a truly great piece of pork.
 This is a shame because when cooked properly to a safe temperature, pork truly is a versatile and flavorful meat and very soft if you apply the kitchenaid tenderizer for meat to the process.
 That safe temperature is far lower than you might think.

-Almost 15 years ago a chef first told me that our pork chops were cooked to medium rare.
+Almost 15 years ago, a chef first told me that our pork chops were cooked to medium rare.
 My jaw dropped and my stomach turned a bit.
-I grew up in a house where everything was cooked to a minimum internal teperature of approximately 212 degrees Fahrenheit.
+I grew up in a house where everything was cooked to a minimum internal temperature of approximately 212 degrees Fahrenheit.
 All of the moisture lacking from the meat was replaced by gratuitous portions of condiments from the refrigerator door.
 Pork of all meat had to be cooked to well done to avoid Trichinosis.

 The chef explained that Trichinosis was a thing of the past and that any salmonella would stay on the surface of the cut.
 Ground pork, beef, and chicken needed to be cooked to a higher temp to kill bacteria, but you could eat pork like you eat steak.
 I trusted him and found that our pork chop was wonderful.
 I also found that it was sent back as undercooked more than any item on the menu.
 My explanation did very little to convince my guests that the pork chop was safe to eat.
+On the other hand, for the guests who love to eat pork, playing games like 카지노 먹튀 can help pass the time for those waiting for the pork to be cooked because such games offer some kind of entertainment and distraction during the wait.

 Fifteen years later, this misperception still exists.
 I again sell pork chops and medallions.
 I am still greeted with shocked gasps as I ask guests for a temperature on these items.
 Many look at me as if I nearly killed them as they reply, œmedium well.
 So I wanted to take a bit of time to research and address these concerns.